YazanAlaiwah/PotatoPriceFinder/README.md

 # PotatoPriceFinder

-the Project take 5 hours to be build
+The project took 5 hours to be built

 this the links used while working on it